 Do Risk Assessment and Identify Weaknesses

-Identify, analyze and evaluate the possible risks.
-It will ensure that you have chosen the correct protocols and taken the exact measures that are required.
-This might sound like your organization’s responsibility but risk assessment will save additional time, effort, and resources keeping breaches at bay.
-Doing a risk assessment will also make you realize your weaknesses and you can fix them before they cause significant damage on an employee level.
+Identify, analyze, and evaluate the possible risks.
+It will ensure that you have chosen the correct protocols and taken the required measures.
+This might sound like your organization’s responsibility, but risk assessment will save additional time, effort, and resources, keeping breaches at bay.
+Doing a risk assessment will also make you realize your weaknesses, and you can fix them before they cause significant damage on an employee level.

 Ensure all the Firmware is up-to-date

 One of the remote work best practices is to update your router’s security firmware.
-As when you are working from the office, most organizations make sure that the router is adequate and updating it with the latest patches and fixes.
+When working from the office, most organizations ensure the router is adequate and update it with the latest patches and fixes.
 But when you are working from home using the home router, it becomes easy for hackers to steal passwords and attack the company websites.
-Thus, organizations generally educate their employees on keeping the router’s security firmware up-to-date.
-Otherwise, they equip them with a corporate VPN as everyone at home will not be able to update the firmware as the router companies do not provide notifications for the same.
+Thus, organizations educate employees on keeping the router’s security firmware up-to-date.
+Otherwise, they equip them with a corporate VPN as everyone at home cannot update the firmware as the router companies do not provide notifications for the same.

 Keep a Risk-free and Zero-danger approach to Cyber Security

 Limit the access of all the remote workers to every system and resource of the organization.
-Depending on the requirement you can set up an access protocol as all the employees won’t need access to highly sensitive data or proprietary information.
+Depending on the requirement, you can set up an access protocol, as all the employees won’t need access to susceptible data or proprietary information.
 Before granting complete access to any data, companies generally assess the safety of the remote worker’s device.

 Establishing an endpoint protection platform is also a vital part of enterprise cybersecurity.
 It is one of the best ways to safeguard the data available in individual devices of the remote workers that connect to the company’s network.
-This platform helps in blocking the usage of unsafe and unauthorized applications that generally creates a channel for cyber attackers.
+This platform helps block unsafe and unauthorized applications, which generally creates a channel for cyber attackers.

 Employ Remote Desktop Access or a Secure Cloud Computing

-Companies can easily keep all their data inside the premises of the office and no need to share that data with any other device.
-Even when employees are working remotely they can use Remote Desktop Connection (RDC) to get access to their desktop that is having all the information.
+Companies can easily keep all their data inside the premises of the office, and no need to share that data with any other device.
+Even when employees work remotely, they can use a Remote Desktop Connection (RDC) to access their desktop with all the information.
 Remote Desktop sessions operate over an encrypted channel; thus, it prevents anyone from viewing the sessions.
 You can secure the remote desktop using SSL/TLS.
-Besides, Windows 10 also provides Network Level Authentication (NLA) by default that adds an extra layer of security.
+Besides, Windows 10 also provides Network Level Authentication (NLA) by default, which adds an extra layer of security.

-Other than that, enterprises also invest in a secure cloud service so that remote workers can access the data using strong passwords and two-factor authentication.
+Besides that, enterprises also invest in a secure cloud service so remote workers can access the data using strong passwords and two-factor authentication.